Electronic Communication with Students

 2.1 The university recognizes the importance of electronic communication as a means to quickly and efficiently communicate with students while protecting student records, respecting the privacy and stated preferences of the recipients, and adhering to applicable state and federal laws.

-2.1.1 Official communications may be delivered to a personal device via text message or other similar technology, and students are asked to provide their cell phone numbers upon matriculation to the university.
-However, not all students have a personal device and not all students have provided a cell phone number to the university.
+2.1.1 When requirements are met, official communications may be delivered to a personal device via text message or other similar technology, and students are asked to provide their mobile phone numbers upon matriculation to the university.
+However, not all students have a personal device, and not all students have provided a cell phone number to the university.
 All students do have access to a computer or other device capable of receiving email and all have a university email address.
 Therefore, email is the official communication tool used by the university.

 3. Scope & Audience

-3.1 This policy applies to electronic communications sent to students and applicants for any Official University Purpose.
+3.1 This policy applies to electronic communications for any Official University Purpose sent to students and applicants for admission to the university.
 These forms of communication include but are not limited to:

-3.1.1 Text messages, instant messages, or email sent from a university-owned device, account, or office;
+3.1.1 Text messages, instant messages, or emails sent from a university employee or authorized agent of the university;

-3.1.2 Text messages, instant messages, or email sent through third-party services on behalf of any unit of the university; and
+3.1.2 Text messages, instant messages, or emails sent through third-party services on behalf of any unit of the university; and

 3.1.3 Other forms of electronic communication that use student data sent from a university-owned device, account, or office.